berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section02 Mutable List Structure.md

-## Mutating a Pair
+## Destructive Updates

-In Unit 2, we used pairs as the foundation of our data structures that stores data.
-We are now walking in a realm where it's possible to mutate, or _destructively update_ data.
-This terminology is not meant to have any negative connotation - it simply means that an update to mutable data will "destroy" the old value of the data structure, clearing any previous values.
+We are now entering a realm where it is possible to mutate, or **destructively update**, data.
+This terminology is not meant to have any negative connotation&mdash;it simply means that an update to mutable data will "destroy" the old value of the data structure, clearing any previous values.

 ## Creating Mutable Pairs and Lists